Systems-Theory-in-Systems-Biology/EPI/docs/source/example_models/corona_example.rst

 ____________

 * ODE solver: To solve the ODE problem the jax based ode solver library :code:`diffrax` is used: https://github.com/patrick-kidger/diffrax.
-* Automatic Differentiation: The derivatives are calculated automatically with jax by deriving from the class :py:class:`~epic.core.model.JaxModel`, which automatically calculates the :py:meth:`epic.core.model.jacobian`.
+* Automatic Differentiation: The derivatives are calculated automatically with jax by deriving from the class :py:class:`~epi.core.model.JaxModel`, which automatically calculates the :py:meth:`epi.core.model.jacobian`.
-* JIT compilation: Inheriting from :py:class:`~epic.core.model.JaxModel` also enables jit compilation / optimization for the forward and jacobian method.
+* JIT compilation: Inheriting from :py:class:`~epi.core.model.JaxModel` also enables jit compilation / optimization for the forward and jacobian method.
   This usually results in a significant execution speedup.
 It also allows to run your model on the gpu.
 * vectorization of model calls using :code:`jax.vmap`: